-Our finite-time discussion highlights the following form of the true generator $\CL$.
+Our finite-time discussion highlights the following form of the realistic generator $\CL$.
 There are several related proposals~\cite{REDFIELD1965,2017_Rivas}, and the argument in~\cite{Trushechkin_2021} is a prototype of our finite-times results.
-Nevertheless, the crucial difference is that we adhere to finite resources and intentionally avoid taking any limits.
-This makes our result realistic but more complicated (see Section~\ref{sec:rounded_Davies} for a simplified version).
-Ultimately, the infinitesimal generator $\CL$, like in~\eqref{eq:WCL_LS_D}, features an evolution term $\CL_S$, the Lamb-shift term $\lambda^2 \CL_{LS}$, and the dissipative term $\lambda^2\CD$
+Nevertheless, the crucial difference is that we adhere to finite resources and avoid taking any limits.
+This makes our result realistic but more complicated (see Section~\ref{sec:rounded_Davies} for a simplified version when the Hamiltonian is rounded).
+Ultimately, the infinitesimal generator $\CL$, like in~\eqref{eq:WCL_LS_D}, features the evolution term $\CL_S$, the Lamb-shift term $\lambda^2 \CL_{LS}$, and the dissipative part $\lambda^2\CD'$

 The evolution term is the unitary evolution of the Hamiltonian \textit{rounded} to precision $\bnu_0$